cc-d/madmike-temperature-gauge/README.md

 ==============
 1. Start Flask Webserver "python3 run.py"

-2. Add an entry to crontab for "python3 poll.py" every x interval (suggested 15 minutes). poll.py inserts the live data into the database.
+2. Add an entry to crontab for "python3 poll.py" (preferably as root) every x interval (suggested 15 minutes). poll.py inserts the live data into the database.